Last updated 27 May 2018

 Established in 1999, the IAFIS (Integrated Automated Fingerprint Identification System) now upgraded to the

 Next Generation Identification (NGI) is the world's largest collection of criminal history.
-Maintained by the FBI Criminal Justice Information Service, it contains the fingerprints of more than 118 million criminal and civil individuals as of June 2017 according to the FBI monthly fact sheet.
+Maintained by the FBI Criminal Justice Information Service, it contains the fingerprints of more than 135 million criminal and civil individuals at the end of January 2018 according to the FBI monthly fact sheet.

 Cold case – a 1969 crime solved after almost 34 years in Houston, Texas.